yoctoyotta1024/ValidatingCLEO/docs/source/usage/ourdocs.rst

   $ open build/html/index.html

-Viewing Documentation Files on a Remote Machien Using your Local Browser
+Viewing Documentation Files on a Remote Machine Using your Local Browser
 ------------------------------------------------------------------------
 Let's say you're working on a remote machine (e.g. Levante) and have made some changes to the documentation in a branch of your repository.
 After you built the documentation via